 How to cite this article:

-Ann Maria KJ and Kezia Kuruvilla.
+Ann Maria KJ, Kezia Kuruvilla.
 Relative abundance of Halcyon smyrnensis fusca in Palakkal kole, Thrissur and its foraging behaviour.
-International Journal of Fauna and Biological Studies.
-2016; 3(1): 63-66.
+Int J Fauna Biol Stud 2016;3(1):63-66.